"""Utility functions for reference frames, vectors, and matrix algebra."""

 def _show_vectors_multi(dcm: ndarray, arr: ndarray) -> ndarray:

-Returns the coordinates of multiple vectors and multiple DCM matrices.
+"""Return the coordinates of multiple vectors and multiple DCM matrices.

 Parameters